Skip to main content

 When can investors expect the next rate hike, how far could inflation rise and how far will the BOJ ultimately go in tightening policy?

-Join our Japan and Markets economists at 08:00 GMT / 16:00 SGT on Thursday 19th March, following the Bank of Japan’s March meeting for a short online briefing on the outlook for Japanese monetary policy and its implications for financial markets.
+Our Japan and Markets economists hosted a short briefing following the Bank of Japan’s March meeting on the outlook for Japanese monetary policy and its implications for financial markets.

 You must be logged in to access this Drop-In.
 If you do not have a subscription, please get in touch with events@capitaleconomics.com